On the existence of paradoxical motions of generically rigid graphs on the sphere: Introduction

 The study of mobile spherical mechanisms is an active area of research, as confirmed by several recent publications on the topic, see for example~\cite{Corinaldi2018,Essomba2018,Nawratil2011,Nawratil2012,Nawratil2010, Sun2018}.
 One of the reasons for this interest is that serial manipulators for which all the axes of the joints are concurrent can be considered as spherical mechanisms.
 In this paper, we focus on the combinatorial structure of these mechanisms, namely on the graphs whose vertices correspond to joints and whose edges correspond to bars.
 We will always suppose that the graphs are connected, without multiedges or self-loops.
 We describe combinatorial properties of these graphs ensuring that there exist assignments of edge lengths that make them flexible on the sphere.
 By the latter we mean that there are infinitely many essentially distinct ways to realize the vertices of the graph on the sphere so that the distance of adjacent vertices is the given edge length.
 Here by ``essentially distinct'' we mean that any two such realizations do not differ by an isometry of the sphere.
 Notice that only non-adjacent vertices are allowed to coincide or to be antipodal.
 Moreover, we deal with complex realizations, namely we allow the coordinates of the points defining a realization of a graph to be complex numbers.
 This opens the door to tools from algebraic geometry that can be employed in the study of this problem.

+A lot of the current research on rigidity and flexibility of graphs, polyhedra, and mechanisms analyzes the situation in two- or three-dimensional Euclidean space.
+However, there have been already substantial contributions concerning rigidity or flexibility in other ambient spaces, for example the torus \cite{NixonRoss2014, Ross2014, Ross2015}, the cylinder \cite{NixonOwenPower2012}, revolute surfaces \cite{NixonOwenPower2014}, and other geometries (spherical, hyperbolic, projective) \cite{Alexandrov1997, Gaifullin2014, Gaifullin2015, Izmestiev, SaliolaWhitely, Stachel2001, Stachel2006}.

 Although the combinatorial characterization we obtain applies to all graphs, it is of particular interest in the case of \emph{generically rigid} graphs.
 These are graphs such that for a general realization on the sphere there are only finitely many essentially distinct realizations having the same edge lengths.
-Eftekhari et al.\ show in~\cite{Eftekhari2018} that these graphs are those spanned by \emph{Laman} graphs, and so they coincide with generically rigid graphs on the plane, which, in turn, have been characterized by Pollaczek-Geiringer \cite{Geiringer1927} and Laman \cite{Laman1970}.
-Hence, those Laman graphs that satisfy our combinatorial characterization admit particular choices of edge lengths that make them flexible on the sphere.
+It is known that generically rigid graphs on the sphere coincide with generically rigid graphs in the plane; for a modern account on this topic, see for example~\cite{Eftekhari2018}.
+Pollaczek-Geiringer~\cite{Geiringer1927} and Laman~\cite{Laman1970} proved that generically rigid graphs are precisely those spanned by graphs $G = (V,E)$ such that $|E| = 2 |V| - 3$ and $|E'| \leq 2 |V'| - 3$ for every nontrivial induced subgraph $G' = (V', E')$ of~$G$.
+Graphs of the latter kind are called \emph{Laman graphs}.

 The two papers \cite{Grasegger2018, Grasegger2018a} study flexible assignments of edge lengths of graphs in the plane.
 The authors provide there a combinatorial description of those graphs admitting flexible assignments in terms of special colorings of their edges.
 In the spherical case, we use a subclass of the edge colorings for the planar case.
 A fundamental construction in~\cite{Grasegger2018} is based on parallelograms, which are not available on the sphere, hence we need to rely on new ideas.